AdaptiveBProcess/What-If-Chatbot/README.md

 # Coral: Conversational What-If Process Analysis

-This repository presents a conversational Chatbot to generate What-If scenarios in a business-related environment.
-What-If scenarios Chatbot has the ability to read a BPMN model and make different changes in order to generate What-IF scenarios and help with business process optimization.
+This repository presents a conversational Chatbot to generate What-If scenarios in a business-related environment called Coral.
+Coral has the ability to read a BPMN model and make different changes in order to generate What-IF scenarios and help with business process optimization.
 This chatbot was built using the Python Framework for conversational chats called Rasa.
-In the same way, its interface was built using React JS.
+In the same way, its interface was taken from a project available in GitHub repository that was built using React JS.

 ## Description